 The day in the life of a Polysomnographic Technologist may actually begin in the evening since most sleep studies are done at night.

 When patients arrive, the Sleep Tech will ask questions about sleep patterns.
-Next, they will take the patient to the sleep study room which usually has a bed, video camera and sleep monitoring equipment which records: Heart rate, brain waves, muscle activity and body functioning
+Next, they will take the patient to the sleep study room which usually has a bed, video camera and sleep monitoring equipment which records the heart rate, brain waves, muscle activity, and body functioning.

 Often, the Technologist will later work with the patients to help them understand and follow through with treatment.